-16 Gallon Conical Fermenter (with Wheels)
+16 Gallon Conical Fermenter (with Wheels) - TOP SELLER!!

 Our premium 30 stainless steel 16 gallon conical fermenter is a giant step up from a plastic brewing bucket.
 This conical fermenter (fermentor) has secure, welded on features that are built to last through many brew sessions.
 A common favorite among beer brewers, cold brew coffee brewers, and kombucha brewers, the welded on wheels will provide increased maneuverability in your brew space.